AMLA-UBC/.github/profile/README.md

 Our doors are open to all who share our interest in this field, regardless of your level of expertise or background.
 We host a variety of events, workshops, and hackathons to foster collaboration and learning, and we relish the opportunity to hear from our members about their projects and ideas.

-Whether you're a curious novice or a seasoned veteran, we would be delighted for you to join us on our journey.
+Whether you're a curious novice or a seasoned veteran, we would be delighted for you to join us at https://amscampusbase.ubc.ca/amla.
 Together, let us explore the boundless potential of machine learning and art!

 <p align = "center">
   <img src = "loadingit.gif">